lcavero/blog-ddd-cqrs-ha-example/README.md

 4. Run `docker-compose up` (the logs will be displayed in the current shell)
 5. Open `https://localhost` in your favorite web browser and [accept the auto-generated TLS certificate](https://stackoverflow.com/a/15076602/1352334)
 6. Run `docker-compose down --remove-orphans` to stop the Docker containers.
-7. If you work on linux and cannot edit some of the project files right after the first installation, you can run docker-compose run --rm php chown -R $(id -u):$(id -g) . to set yourself as owner of the project files that were created by the docker container.
+7. If you work on linux and cannot edit some of the project files right after the first installation, you can run
+8. docker-compose run --rm php chown -R $(id -u):$(id -g) . to set yourself as owner of the project files that were
+9. created by the docker container.

 # Comments

 I have started from the [symfony-ddd-cqrs-hexagonal-skeleton](https://github.com/lcavero/symfony-ddd-cqrs-hexagonal-skeleton) project (also implemented by myself) as a base that already provides me with some functions that I need, such as CQRS with Symfony Messenger, exception handling, serialization, validation.... .

 I use [named constructors](https://verraes.net/2014/06/named-constructors-in-php/) in some classes to prevent Symfony include them as services and due to semantic reasons.

+**Why Controller is creating the identifiers?**
+Follow CQRS standard implies return no result in commands, but it's necessary return domain objects id's as the response in POST creation requests.
+So, I think is acceptable create a not-domain identifier in the controller, and let the command turn it into an appropiate Domain Id.

+**Why update methods are empty in ORM repositories?**
+A repository should differentiate between creating and updating, regardless of the specific implementation (ORM, ODM, Api, Redis Client...).
+In the case of Doctrine, no action is required to update an entity, because it is already done when the flush method is called by the DoctrineTransactionMiddleware.
+However, I want to keep the update action in the repository, so if in the future it has to be changed to something else that doesn't work with Doctrine (API repository, for example), update calls are already done.